-By CHRISTINE KRALY
+By CHRISTINE KRALY News Writer

 In the tradition of a growing group of former Notre Dame athletes which includes Chris Zorich, Johnny Lujack, and Jerome Bettis, LaPhonso Ellis has established a scholarship endowment at the University of Notre Dame.
-Ellis, a 1992 graduate of the University and member of the NBA's Denver Nuggets, has created an opportunity for aspiring hometown of East St. Louis, Ill.
+Ellis, a 1992 graduate of the University and member of the NBA's Denver Nuggets, has created an opportunity for aspiring Notre Dame students in his hometown of East St. Louis, Ill.